Water Meters, Water Quality Sensors and Water Leak Detection: Global Markets

 Chapter 10 presents profiles of companies involved in the water meters, water quality sensors and water leak detection infrastructure market with highlights of their major activities including financial performance and market specialties.

 Edward Gobina is a Full U.K. Professor of Chemical and Processing Engineering and a Senior Fellow of the Higher Education Academy of Great Britain with 38 years of research and teaching experience in environmental engineering, plant performance, petrochemical reaction engineering, oil and gas reservoir engineering and catalytic membrane-reactor technology.
-His scientific achievements are archived in more than 430 scientific articles and spread in more than 25 granted patents, more than 30 granted patents, more than 12 patent applications, and more than 150 invited and guest speaker presentations worldwide, as well as contributed presentations world class congresses, prestigious refereed scientific journals, newsletters, proceedings and reviews.
+His scientific achievements are archived in more than 430 scientific articles and spread in more than 25 granted patents, more than 12 patent applications, and more than 150 invited and guest speaker presentations worldwide, as well as contributed presentations world class congresses, prestigious refereed scientific journals, newsletters, proceedings and reviews.
 He has been a project analyst for BCC Research since 1998 and has authored more than 30 BCC Research reports.
 His reports have provided the critical links in the entire chemical, materials and energy infrastructure chain occasioned from hydrogen to oil and gas, sensors and monitoring, and LNG infrastructure.
 Professor Gobina is a member of the European Membrane Society, the North American Membrane Society and the New York Academy of Sciences.

 The global market for water meters reached nearly $4.0 billion in 2017 and should reach $5.1 billion by 2022, at a compound annual growth rate (CAGR) of 5.3% for the period of 2017-2022